1895 Latrobe Athletic Association season

 The 1895 Latrobe Athletic Association season was their first season in existence.
 This season John Brallier became the first openly professional football player.
-The team was sponsored by the local YMCA and led by coach Russell Aukerman and manager Dave Berry.
+The team was sponsored by the local YMCA and managed by Dave Berry.
+Halfback Russell Aukerman served as coach and captain until leaving the team partway through the season.
+Lineman Harry Ryan finished the season as captain.